4 Non Blondes

-Originally, the band was all-female, with vocalist Linda Perry, bassist Christa Hillhouse, guitarist Shaunna Hall, and drummer Wanda Day.
-However, along with Day being replaced by Dawn Richardson, Hall was replaced by Roger Rocha before the release of the album.
+Originally, the band was all-female, with vocalist and guitarist Linda Perry, bassist Christa Hillhouse, guitarist Shaunna Hall, and drummer Wanda Day.
+However, before their album was released, Dawn Richardson replaced Day on drums, and Roger Rocha replaced Hall on guitar.

-Perry left the band in 1994, and the remaining members disbanded shortly after.
+Perry left the band in 1994, and the remaining members disbanded shortly afterward.
+They reformed for a one-off gig in 2014, then again for shows in 2025.

 Career

+Formation

 Bassist Christa Hillhouse and guitarist Shaunna Hall had been roommates and met drummer Wanda Day when they joined a band she was playing in.
 When the three left that band, they started playing as a trio, but after seeing Perry sing at a solo performance, Hillhouse and Hall asked her to join as vocalist.

 According to Perry, she and Hall were at Nightbreak, a San Francisco club, and when it was mentioned the trio was looking for a vocalist, Perry announced she was a singer, to which Hall replied, "I know".
 Their first rehearsal was supposed to be at 6:10 pm on October 17, 1989, but shortly after 5:00 pm the Loma Prieta earthquake hit the San Francisco area.

-The unusual name of the band came from an experience the group had in the Bay Area with a blonde family.
+The name of the band came from an experience the group had in the Bay Area with a blonde family.
 According to Christa Hillhouse, "Right next to us, there's a trash receptacle with a piece of pizza on top and the kid wanted to pick it up.
 The mom said, 'No, it's probably dirty, what with the pigeons and people.'
 And she stared right at us.
 We were Non Blondes."

-The experience and the name became a symbol that they didn't fit the California stereotype.
+They said the experience became a symbol that they did not fit the California stereotype.